SiKh2025/DataProcessingandStorageAssignment/README.md

 # DataProcessingandStorageAssignment

-**Overview**:
+(NOTE: View in Code or Raw formating for best represenation) **Overview**:

 This C++ program, titled DataProcessingandStorageAssignment, implements an in-memory key-value database that supports basic transaction functionality.
 It allows setting and getting integer values by string keys within transactions, with the capability to commit or rollback changes made during a transaction.